House Plants That You Barely Need To Water

 People with green thumbs recognize the importance of stacking the odds in their favor when choosing indoor and outdoor greenery, so low-maintenance plants are ideal.
 But no matter where they are planted, almost all of them need at least some sunlight and water to survive.
 However, this doesn't mean they should bake in the sun's rays or get drenched with H2O every day.
 Reaping the benefits of healthy houseplants need not involve heavy labor.
 There are many low-maintenance ones to choose from and some barely need any water.

 You may have heard that the human body is made up of mostly water, and the Mayo Clinic reports that the amount ranges from 50% to 70%, depending on the individual's body weight.
 Most humans can only survive for about three days without water.
 It is also essential for plants, including the ones that you keep inside your home.
 West Virginia University Extension claims that water makes up 95% of plant tissue and it is an essential ingredient for photosynthesis, but plants can survive and thrive for much longer than three days without getting a drink.
-According to Bloomsprouts, some need water once a week, and others can go as long as three months or longer.
+Some need water once a week, and others can go as long as three months or longer.
 If you don't want the hassle of watering your entire plant collection every few days, here are the plants that barely need a drink.

 The succulent snake plant